 "There is nothing more hopeless than not knowing whether tomorrow your children will have something to eat or not," said Fatchima completely exasperated.

-In early May 2019, security incidents in the Nigerian states bordering the Maradi Region led Nigerian nationals to cross the border to seek refuge in the villages of the department of Guidan-Roumji, Maradi, Niger.
-Today, there is an estimated 50,000 refugees who fled to Niger.
-They were not able to bring anything with them.
+In early May 2019, security incidents in the Nigerian states bordering the Maradi Region led several Nigerian nationals to cross the border to seek refuge in the villages of the department of Guidan-Roumji, Maradi.
+The number of refugees to date is estimated at nearly 50,000 and they brought nothing with them.
 “With my children, we walked more than 20 kilometers.
 Some of my children did not even have shoes and their clothes were torn.
 We left everything behind,” she said.

 When Fatchima fled, she decided to settle in Eguidi about 20 kilometers away from her native village.
 "We opted for Eguidi because I am related to the village chief," she said.
-More than 50 people are now lodged at the house of the village chief.
+More than fifty people are lodged at the house of the village chief.

 “I do not intend to return to Galoube.
 Here, I feel safer.
 We at least get to sleep peacefully” said Fatchima.